-Shih Poo is one of the most popular toy dog breeds that are not purebred but the crossbreeds.
+Shih Poo is one of the most popular toy dog breeds that are not purebred but crossbreeds.
 Shih Poo is a cross between Shih Tzu and the Miniature Poodle.
 When it comes to temperament and behavior, the Poodle and its crosses are among the ideal breeds.

 Also known as Shoodle, the Shih Poo is a wonderful dog breed that loves to play with its owners, especially with children.

 While getting a new breed for the first time, you should do a little research about that very breed.
 The most important things needed to be studied about a breed are its health-related issues, temperament, grooming needs, maintenance cost, and other traits.
-That is why we have featured the Shih Poo’s temperament and behavior in this post today.
+That is why we have featured Shih Poo’s temperament and behavior in this post today.

 While talking about the Shih Poo’s temperament and behavior, we’ll also cover the factors that should be considered before choosing a breed.

 Some of the most important factors of temperament that are considered while choosing a dog breed are mentioned below.
 Along with that, we’ll also analyze Shih Poo in accordance with these factors.

 There are over 500 pure and mixed breeds and all of them have different intelligence levels, some are more intelligent while others lack it.
 A dog’s intelligence is very important because most of the factors are dependent upon it, such as trainability, agility, and ability to be alert and protective.